Why It Works

 Meanwhile, place plum tomatoes in now-empty wok or skillet, and cook over medium-high heat, turning occasionally, until charred all over, about 5 minutes.
 Transfer tomatoes to now-empty plate and set aside to cool.

 If using tua nao, use tongs to grab disc and hold about 2 inches above low flame on a gas burner.
 Flip disc every 5 seconds until tua nao is toasted to a hazelnut brown color, with little leopard spots all over on both sides, 2 to 3 minutes.
+Alternatively, you can toast tua nao under an electric or gas broiler, turning very frequently, or by using a culinary torch.
 Transfer tua nao to plate with tomatoes to cool; set aside.

 Pound chiles in mortar and pestle to a coarse powder, 3 to 5 minutes.
 Add lemongrass and pound fine, 3 to 5 minutes.
 Add garlic and shallots and pound to a coarse paste with a few large pieces remaining, 3 to 5 minutes.
 Add shrimp paste and tua nao (if using) and pound until well-incorporated.
 Add charred plum tomatoes and gently pound until broken down and incorporated into paste, about 2 minutes.
 Transfer paste to a small bowl and set aside.

 For the Seasoning Sauce: In a small bowl, stir together water, fish sauce, soybean paste, soy sauce, and sugar until well-combined and sugar is dissolved.
 Set aside.